El Cid (film): Costume design

-Costume designers Veniero Colasanti and John Moore oversaw a staff of 400 wardrobe seamstresses which spent roughly $500,000 on manufacturing medieval-style clothing at a local supply company, Casa Cornejo, near Madrid.
+Costume designers Veniero Colasanti and John Moore supervised a staff of 400 wardrobe seamstresses, which spent roughly $500,000 on manufacturing medieval-style clothing at a local supply company, Casa Cornejo, near Madrid.
 The most expensive costume piece was a black-and-gold velvet robe worn by King Alfonso VI during the film, which was tailored in Florence, Italy from materials specially woven in Venice.
 In total, over 2,000 costumes were used for the film.

 For the weaponry, Samuel Bronston Productions sought several local Spanish companies.
 Casa Cornejo provided 3,000 war helmets and hundreds of iron-studded leather jerkins.
 The Garrido Brothers factory, located in Toledo, Spain, worked under an exclusive contract for eight months producing 7,000 swords, scimitars, and lances.
 Anthony Luna, a Madrid prop manufacturer, crafted 40,000 arrows, 5,780 shields, 1,253 medieval harnesses, 800 maces and daggers, 650 suits of mail (woven from hemp and coated with a metal varnish), and 500 saddles.

 Release

 El Cid had its world premiere at the Metropole Theatre in Victoria, London on December 6, 1961.
 On December 14, 1961, the film premiered at the Warner Theatre in New York City and premiered at the Carthay Circle Theatre in Los Angeles on December 18.
 For the film's international release, distributors included the Rank Organization releasing the film in Britain, Dear Film in Italy, Astoria Filmes in Portugal, Filmayer in Spain, and Melior in Belgium.

-In August 1993, the film was re-released in theaters by Miramax Films having undergone a digital and color restoration supervised by Martin Scorsese.
+In August 1993, the film was re-released in theaters by Miramax Films, having undergone a digital and color restoration supervised by Martin Scorsese.
 The re-release added 16 minutes of restored footage back to the film's initial 172-minute running time for a total of 188 minutes.

 Home media

+El Cid was released on LaserDisc by The Criterion Collection on September 10, 1996.
+The film was presented in its original aspect ratio of 2.35:1, with a remastered soundtrack in Dolby Digital AC-3.
+It was accompanied by a discography of Miklós Rózsa and analysis by film historian Bruce Eder, interviews with Heston and the surviving crew members, and an original 1961 and 1993 re-release trailers.

 The film was released on January 29, 2008 as a deluxe edition and a collector's edition DVD.
-Both DVDs included bonus materials including archival cast interviews, as well as 1961 promotional radio interviews with Loren and Heston; an audio commentary from Bill Bronston (son of Samuel Bronston) and historian-author Neal M. Rosendorf; a documentary on the importance of film preservation and restoration; biographical featurettes on Samuel Bronston, Anthony Mann, and Miklos Rozsa; and a "making of" documentary, "Hollywood Conquers Spain."
+Both DVDs included bonus materials including archival cast interviews, as well as 1961 promotional radio interviews with Loren and Heston; an audio commentary from Bill Bronston (son of Samuel Bronston) and historian Neal M. Rosendorf; a documentary on the importance of film preservation and restoration; biographical featurettes on Samuel Bronston, Anthony Mann, and Miklos Rozsa; and a "making of" documentary, "Hollywood Conquers Spain."
 The collector's edition DVD also included a reproduction of the premiere's souvenir program and a comic book, as well as six color production stills.